wich229/swap-meet/README.md

 ## Goal

 You want to organize a swap meet!
-You have a bunch of _stuff_.
+You own a lot of things.
 So do your friends!
 It would be awesome if each person could swap one of their things with another person's things.

 For this event, you want each person to register online as a vendor.
-Also, they should list an inventory list of things.
+Also, they should be able to add a list of things as their inventory.

 You envision an app where vendors can swap items between different inventories.
 But what would that backend logic look like?

 For this project, given some features that the vendors want, create a set of classes, following the directions below.
 The directions will lead you to create many class definitions, their attributes and instance methods, and some other cool features.
-Vendors will be able to swap their top item and swap items by category!
+Vendors will be able to swap items based on values like quality, category, or id!

 ## Setup and Workflow

 Refer to [the viewing-party README](https://github.com/AdaGold/viewing-party) for detailed instructions on the One-Time Project Setup, Project Development Workflow, and Details About How to Run Tests.

-For this project, there are tests that you must complete for Waves 01, 02, and 06.
+For this project, there are tests that you must complete for Waves 01, 03, and 06.

 ## Integration Tests